rybafish/rybafish.github.io/config.md

 The parameter needs to be set before you start the import.

 The alternative way to manually specify the file time zone is to have filename postfix like '_utc7200.trc', it will have the same effect.
 When the negative shift required - just use the 'minus' sign between 'utc' and number of seconds.
-Example: namserver_history_utc-3600.trc.
+Examples: EST (UTC-5) namserver_history_utc-18000.trc, CEsT namserver_history_utc7200.trc

 File naming UTC shift has higher priority than configuration setting.